ecnepsnai/otto/docs/script.md

 Attachments can be owned by specific UID/GID or inherit the UID/GID that the script runs as, and have a specific permission mode.
 Attachments have a maximum file size of 100MiB.

+Attachment files are compared against a SHA-256 hash calculated when the file is uploaded to the Otto server.
+This check occurs both on the server and the client.
+Do not modify the attachment file inside the Otto server's data directory directly, as the attachment will be deleted automatically.
+Always update the attachment through the Otto server web UI.